-The Netherlands has a total population of 17.5 million inhabitants (January 2021) and is governed by a monarchy.
+The Netherlands has a total population of 17.8 million inhabitants (January 2023) and is governed by a monarchy.
 The ministers are the people's representatives with respect to the actions of the government.
 The head of state does not bear political responsibility and can therefore not be held politically accountable by the parliament.
-The Netherlands has 12 provinces, each with its own local authorities.
-The Netherlands, together with the countries of Aruba, Curacao and Sint-Maarten form part of the Kingdom of the Netherlands.
-The islands of Bonaire, Sint-Eustatius and Saba a separate status and belong to the Caribbean part of the Kingdom.
+In principle, elections are held every four years and, in practice, the government is made up of a coalition of parties, ensuring a certain degree of continuity as regards policy and business climate, from both a national and international perspective.
+The Netherlands also has 12 provinces, each with its own local authorities.
+The Netherlands, together with the countries of Aruba, Curacao and Sint-Maarten, form part of the Kingdom of the Netherlands.

+The islands of Bonaire, Sint-Eustatius and Saba all have a separate status and belong to the Caribbean part of the Kingdom.